 Uninstall and reinstall the Brother drivers.

-If you are using a firewall other than Windows Firewall or Windows Firewall is off, you may receive a message warning you that the firewall could block network communication.
-See the instructions provided with your firewall software for information on how to add the following network ports:
+If you are using a firewall other than the Windows Firewall or the Windows Firewall is off, you may receive a message warning you that the firewall could block network communication.
+See the instructions provided with your firewall software for information on how to allow the following network ports:

-- If you still have trouble with your network connection, add UDP port 137 and 161.
+- If you still have trouble with your network connection, allow UDP ports 137 and 161.

 Attempt to scan again to determine if the issue has been resolved.
 If you are still unable to scan: